noefleury/noefleury/README.md

 - 👋 Hi, I’m Noé Fleury
-- 👀 I’m interested in IT && coding stuffs
+- 👀 I’m interested in IT `&&` coding stuffs
-- 🌱 I’m currently working in a web hosting company
+- 🌱 I’m currently working in an IT company
-- 💞️ If I have an idea of a feature for some repo, I'll create a Pull requests
+- 💞️ If I have an idea of feature or spot a bug in repos, I'll create a Pull requests
 - 📫 You can reach me [following this link](mailto:23384755+noefleury@users.noreply.github.com)